wucz/AiScientist/README.md

 ## 📰 News

-- `2026-04-09`: Initial public release of AiScientist.
+- `2026-04-15`: Initial public release of AiScientist.
-- `2026-04-09`: The public README now reflects the `File-as-Bus` thesis, hierarchical research team design, and long-horizon paper/MLE workflows.
+- `2026-04-15`: The public README now reflects the `File-as-Bus` thesis, hierarchical research team design, and long-horizon paper/MLE workflows.
 - Future updates will include benchmarks, release notes, and project milestones.

 ## 🔬 What AiScientist Is

 AiScientist is an artifact-mediated virtual research lab for long-horizon ML research engineering.
-It keeps orchestration lightweight while preserving the evolving state of the project in a shared workspace that every downstream agent can re-ground on.
+It treats long-horizon performance as a joint systems problem: agents must not only orchestrate the right expertise at the right stage, but also preserve evolving project state with enough fidelity for later decisions to stay coherent.

 - `paper`: given a paper markdown or bundle plus a GPU and time budget, AiScientist autonomously drives the full reproduction loop from reading and planning to implementation, experimentation, debugging, and final self-check.

 - `mle`: given an ML task plus a GPU and time budget, AiScientist autonomously conducts research for stronger solutions through repeated implementation-and-experiment cycles that improve the target metric over time.

-File-as-Bus is the core communication protocol.
+File-as-Bus is the core coordination protocol.
 Instead of compressing progress into lossy conversational handoffs, AiScientist turns workspace files into the system of record for plans, code, experiments, logs, and validation artifacts.

 ## ✨ Why It Feels Different